Schedule early this to avoid the August rush

 - Check on any school health requirements for your children.
 In Iowa, all children entering kindergarten and ninth grade are required to have a dental screening before school starts, according to the Iowa Department of Public Health.
 These preventive checks help with early identification of dental health issues and other overall health problems.

-- Ask about custom-fitted mouth guards for sports especially fall football and soccer.
+- Ask about custom-fitted mouth guards for sports, especially for fall football and soccer.

 - Schedule appointments with each provider for a time when you’re not in a rush and everyone is well rested.